acampove/rx_run3/README.md

 This project is used to:

-- Filter, slim, trim the trees files from a given AP production
+- Filter, slim, trim the trees from a given AP production
 - Rename branches
 - Download the outputs